Instant Pot Potato Corn Chowder

 Instant Pot with potato corn chowder after being pressured cooked before adding cream.

 • Turn the Instant Pot to back sauté, adjust until normal is lit up, and let the soup come to a bubble.
-Meanwhile, whisk ½ cup of cream/milk with 1 tablespoon of cornstarch until the cornstarch dissolves.
+Meanwhile, whisk ½ cup half and half with 1 tablespoon cornstarch until the cornstarch dissolves.
 Once dissolved, stir the mixture into the soup and let cook, stirring constantly, until thickened.
 This should only take 1-2 minutes.
 Once thickened, hit cancel to turn off the Instant Pot.

 Potato Corn Chowder inside pressure cooker after cream added.